Martin-Gleiss/smartvisu/lib/templatechecker/Developers.md

 # Widget Parameter Configuration

-* The docstring of a widget must contain descriptions for each individual parameter starting with the identifier `@param`.
+* The docstring of a widget must contain descriptions for each individual parameter - starting with the identifier `@param`.
 The parameter name is defined in the arguments list of the macro call.
-The sequence of argunents and parameter decriptions must correspond.
+The sequence of arguments and parameter descriptions must correspond.

 ```
 /**